 As with most modern restaurant delivery services, UberEats allows you to bypass employing your own delivery team.
 Still, this benefit comes at a price – Uber is known for charging some of the largest food delivery commissions on the market, which can eat into your restaurant’s bottom line.
-At present, you can expect to pay around 30% of an order’s value in commission.
+You can currently expect to pay around 30% of an order’s value in commission.

 The primary advantage of partnering with UberEats is its size.
-As the company has over 300,000 nationwide restaurants, it has become a popular platform for consumers that want variety.
-If you want exposure to UberEats’ loyal customer base, you need to partner with their service.
+As the company has over 300,000 nationwide restaurants to find the best restaurants nearby, it has become a popular platform for consumers that want variety.
+If you want exposure to UberEats’ loyal customer base, you must partner with their service.

 Availability (Service Area): All major cities in the USA (100s of options).
 Global cities are also available (900 total worldwide cities).

 DoorDash is one of UberEats’ fiercest competitors.
-The company, which is based in San Francisco, first began offering meal delivery services in 2013.
-It’s now one of the largest third-party restaurant delivery services in the country.
+Based in San Francisco, the company first began offering meal delivery services in 2013.
+It’s now one of the country’s largest third-party restaurant delivery services.

-While DoorDash doesn’t have the same number of users as UberEats, the company is expanding at a rapid pace.
+While DoorDash doesn’t have the same number of users as UberEats, the company is expanding rapidly.
 Also, you’ll be charged a 20% commission, which is 10% less than the current rate at UberEats.

 At present, DoorDash has over 250,000 partner restaurants in 300 cities.
 Still, UberEats has a wider customer pool.

-Who It’s Best For: This is best for a restaurant that wants a third-party delivery service with a large network of drivers.
+Who It’s Best For: This is best for a restaurant or ghost kitchen that wants a third-party delivery service with a large network of drivers.
 If you live in a large city, this is a more affordable option than UberEats (but it doesn’t have as large of a customer base).

 Availability (Service Area): 300 nationwide cities (all major US cities).

-Postmates is another San Francisco-based startup that’s attempting to dominate the third-party food delivery industry.
-It also offers customers an easy-to-use app that will process orders and manage deliveries.
+Postmates is another San Francisco-based startup attempting to dominate the third-party food delivery industry.
+It also offers customers an easy-to-use app to process orders and manage deliveries.

 One primary advantage of Postmates is that users can also order from stores and non-partner restaurants.
 While this doesn’t offer a huge advantage to restaurant owners, it’s essential to understand how the system works for consumers.

 This isn’t to say that Postmates doesn’t partner with restaurants.
-The company is firmly committed to helping restaurant owners select prices and meal-types that are most suitable for delivery.
+The company is firmly committed to helping restaurant owners select prices and meal types most suitable for delivery.
 It can help you ensure quality food is delivered to your customers.

-Postmates will take a 10-20% commission from a sale, but this will depend on a variety of factors.
+Postmates will take a 10-20% commission from a sale, depending on various factors.
 The company is known for offering extensive promotions to customers.